Puy Gris

 • optional

-• ☐ telescopic poles (must be able to be stored in your rucksack or left at La Selle)
+• ☐telescopic poles (must be able to stow them in your rucksack or leave them at La Selle)

 • ☐ water filter